markos-aivazoglou/wavelet-diffusion/README.md

 ## 📄 License

-This project is licensed under the Creative Commons License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution Non-Commercial Share-Alike (CC-BY-NC-SA 4.0) - see the [LICENSE](LICENSE) file for details.

 ## 📚 Citation
+TBA

 ## 👥 Authors